-Quick facts for Bihar Elections
+Quick Facts About Bihar Elections 2015

-|Ruling Party||Janata Dal (United)|
+|Ruling Party||Janata Dal (United) and Alliance|

 |Opposition Party||Bharatiya Janata Party|